KaranAnchan/Transformers_Pytorch/README.md

 # 🚀 Transformer Model from Scratch 🚀

-Welcome to the Transformer Model from Scratch repository!
+Welcome to the Transformer Model Pytorch repository!
 This project showcases a custom implementation of the Transformer architecture using PyTorch.
-Dive into the world of sequence-to-sequence learning with one of the most influential models in natural language processing.
+Dive into sequence-to-sequence learning with one of the most influential models in natural language processing.

 ## 🌟 Overview

 The Transformer model, introduced by Vaswani et al. in the paper ["Attention is All You Need"](https://arxiv.org/abs/1706.03762), has set a new standard in NLP by eliminating the need for recurrent networks.
-It leverages self-attention mechanisms to achieve unparalleled performance in tasks such as translation, text generation, and more.
+It leverages self-attention mechanisms to achieve great performance in tasks such as translation, text generation, and more.

 ### 🎯 Features